The fourth instalment in the Not Your Day Job series.

 My work conducting interviews over the spring and summer of 2019 has been among the most rewarding of my career.
 While many of the interviews were completed by telephone from Toronto, the need to conduct some interviews in person took me to Hudson’s Hope and Hazelton, Fort St. John and Williams Lake, Creston and Kamloops.
 It allowed me to explore parts of the province I’d never before seen, and to partake in the pleasure—and the privilege—of listening to people with long life experience speak about topics for which they held deep knowledge and abiding passion.

 One of the many highlights was an interview in Kamloops with a ninety-three-year-old wildlife biologist renowned for his ground-breaking work in the 1950s on moose habitat needs.
 But this wasn’t the extent of his accomplishments.
-As we sat in his back yard near the Kamloops airport, the dry red hills rising sharply from the valley floor just a few hundred metres from us, he called out to his adult son—an accomplished naturalist in his own right—to bring him his binoculars.
+As we sat in his back yard near the Kamloops airport, the dry red hills rising sharply from the valley floor just a few hundred metres from us, he called out to his adult son—an accomplished naturalist in his own right—to bring him his binoculars, which at the time, were the best night vision binocular available.
 I left the recording to roll as he pointed out a group of bighorn sheep grazing on the mountain slope behind us.
 He helped me to differentiate between the ewes and the juveniles before relaying a story of his work to repopulate those same slopes with predecessors of that herd forty years earlier.
 For me, it was my second-ever sighting of a bighorn sheep.
 For him, it was a relatively routine sighting of an animal he’d studied and worked with intimately, as a hunter and a biologist, for much of his career.
 Clearly, though, the thrill was just as present for both of us.

 The project has not been without its challenges.
 Too many of my interviewees are older white men, given the white and male-dominated history of the wildlife profession.
 Seeking out the few women and indigenous wildlife professionals, especially among the older generation of conservation officers and biologists, has been well worth the effort for the value of their insights and perspectives.
 Producing a history that will do justice to my interviewees and their sometimes wildly diverging opinions will not be easy.
 And now that the fun part of conducting the interviews is mostly behind me, I am left to make sense of the mountain of interview transcripts, archival records, and secondary sources I have amassed.
 But this is what we are good at, we historians.
 There is the challenge of producing something useful and relevant for the Wildlife and Habitat Branch leadership who commissioned the work, while retaining my own intellectual independence as an academic.
 If the working relationship to date is any indication, however, I am on good footing.
 “Tell us what you find,” my biologist-cum-senior-bureaucrat friend urged from the beginning, “and don’t be afraid to be critical.”